StochasticBiology/polyomino-evolution/README.md

 * `--outputall 0` (output all structures found, or just top-fitness ones?
 0 just top fitness, 1 all)
 * `--confound 0` (apply a confounding step to genomes?
 0 no, 1 cyclic permutation based on 1s count, >= 2 random changes with prob (argument-1)/(genome length))
 * `--rseed 1` (random seed)

+The outputs, depending on the experiment, are files labelled as follows:
+* `out-` -- general output, including structures discovered, bitstring and reduced genomes, and evolutionary timescales
+* `stats-` -- (CSV) statistics of recorded structures, including size, symmetry, modularity, various complexity measures, frequencies in evolution and sampling
+* `lib-` -- shapes of recorded structures, as ASCII characters on a square grid (`.` denotes an empty site)
+* `pop-` -- population structure over time and simulation instances, with references referring to the structures in `stats-` and `lib-` (`-1` denotes an unbound or non-deterministic individual)

 `plot-blend.R` plots various summaries of the outputs